wagner-dn/in_silico_digest/README.md

 # in_silico_digest
-Simulated in silico digest of DNA sequence
+Scripts to simulate digest of DNA sequence